 How to Apply For a Boating License in Florida

 Florida requires a Boater Education Card for boaters, and not a boating license.
 The regulatory authority for the card is the Florida Fish and Wildlife Conservation Commission.
-The card is mandatory for all boat operators 21 years of age and younger; older boaters do not require the card.
+The card is mandatory for all boat operators born on or after January 1, 1988; older boaters do not require the card.

 The boating laws of the state require that the person operating a boat should not be under the influence of intoxicants.
 The legal limit of the blood alcohol content (BAC) is 0.08% and if arrested for a higher BAC, harsh penalties may be imposed on the operator, based on the severity of the offense as well as the previous number of such convictions.

 The following persons are exempt from the above requirements: